VincentChalnot/keres/MINIMAX_IMPLEMENTATION.md

 ## Executive Summary

-Successfully implemented a complete Minimax AI engine with Alpha-Beta pruning for the Arx game engine.
+Successfully implemented a complete Minimax AI engine with Alpha-Beta pruning for the Keres game engine.
 The implementation is production-ready, fully tested, and introduces no security vulnerabilities.

 ## Deliverables - All Complete ✅